technosophos/querypath/README.md

 The following packages of QueryPath are available:

-  * PEAR package (`pear install QueryPath`): If you have added the QueryPath channel to your pear tool you can install the full QueryPath.
+  * PEAR package (`pear install querypath/QueryPath`): Installs the library and documentation.
   * Phar (QueryPath-VERSION.phar): This is a Phar package which can be used as-is.
 Its size has been minimized by stripping comments.
 It is designed for direct inclusion in PHP 5.3 applications.
   * Minimal (QueryPath-VERSION-minimal.tgz): This contains *only* the QueryPath library, with no